top of page

 Nurse Susan Collins sat down in a chair near Jessie’s bed and stared in wonder at the mystery patient.
 Her strange connection to the young woman began when she was transferred from the ER to Susan’s ward.
 Like they could be friends, odd though that sounded.

 Jessie continued to toss her head back and forth, her legs thrashing under the covers.
 Although her tears had finally ceased, they left a poignant, thin trail of salt on her pale cheeks.
 Jessie stirred yet again to pull at her restraints, still trying to escape unknown dangers.
-Watching her patient’s restless sleep despite the sedative Susan knew was administered, she frowned in concern.
+Watching her patient’s restless sleep despite the sedative Susan knew had been administered, she frowned in concern.

 She reached out her foot to pull the room’s guest chair closer so she could sit down.
-She leaned her weary head against the bed railing while her thumbs slowly stroked the slender hand she held and her gentle voice uttered words of comfort.
+She leaned her weary head against the bed railing while her thumbs slowly stroked the slender hand she held, and her gentle voice uttered words of comfort.

-Putting her hair into a tight coil, might keep it neat longer and hold her cap better, Susan reflected after a while, but after a long day on the ward, the style also gave her a headache.
+Putting her hair into a tight coil might keep it neat longer and hold her cap better, Susan reflected after a while, but after a long day on the ward, the style also gave her a headache.
 Still, she remained seated, calmly murmuring reassurances, hoping to ease Jessie’s mind.

 7:40 PM